-- 3/4 cup sliced almonds
+- ¾ cup sliced almonds

-- 1/4 cup real maple syrup
+- ¼ cup real maple syrup

-- 1/4 cup packed dark brown sugar
+- ¼ cup packed dark brown sugar

-- 4-5 pitted Medjool dates chopped
+- 4-5 Medjool dates pitted and chopped

-- 1/4 cup about 1 1/2 ounces chia seeds (or ground flax meal)
+- ¼ cup chia seeds about 1 ½ ounces (or ground flax meal)

-- 2 teaspoons grated orange zest
+- 2 teaspoon grated orange zest

 - 1 teaspoon ground cinnamon

-- 1/2 teaspoon ground nutmeg
+- ½ teaspoon ground nutmeg

-- 1/2 teaspoon salt
+- ½ teaspoon salt

 - Heat a large nonstick skillet over medium-high heat.